oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

 Batching of Large Datasets
 --------------------------

+Upper limits on memory or network buffers may affect the maximum number of rows that can be passed to :meth:`~Cursor.executemany()`.
+Also, in some environments, it may be more efficient to process smaller batches of records.

+If the size of the buffers allocated for any of the bind values exceeds 2 GB, you will receive the error ``DPI-1015: array size of <n> is too large``, where
+<n> varies with the size of each element being allocated in the buffer.
+The
-For very large data sets, there may be a buffer or network limit on how many rows can be processed.
-The limit is based on both the number of records as well as the size of each record that is being processed.
-In other cases, it may be faster to process smaller sets of records.
+limit is based on both the number of records as well as the size of each record that is being processed.

 To reduce the data sizes involved, you can either make repeated calls to :meth:`~Cursor.executemany()` as shown later in the CSV examples, or you can